 I was in 7th grade and, after a brutal custody battle, living with my father on a military base.
-Without going into too much detail, to say I was unhappy is an understatement.
-I had no friends, no one to talk to, and was surrounded by bullies and predators; I was going through an intense puberty but couldn’t talk to girls, around whom I felt like an abomination; I was experiencing the early symptoms of some mental health problems and didn’t know what they were; neither my mother nor my father were a source of help; I was anxious, depressed, and developing severe insomnia; I didn’t know what to do or where to go for help.
+To say I was unhappy is an understatement.
+I had no friends, no one to talk to, and was surrounded by bullies and predators; I was going through an intense puberty but couldn’t talk to girls, around whom I felt like an abomination; I was experiencing the early symptoms of some mental health problems and didn’t know what they were; I was anxious, depressed, and developing severe insomnia.

-My refuge was music, specifically the 70s and 80s punk and goth music I had inherited via mix tapes from my older brother, and the alternative rock revolution happening at that time: 1992.
-I watched MTV constantly and listened to bands like The Ramones, The Dead Milkmen, Nirvana, Alice In Chains, Ministry, The Sisters of Mercy, INXS, U2, The Violent Femmes, The Cure, and many more.
+My refuge was music, specifically the 70s and 80s punk and goth music I had inherited via mix tapes from my older brother, and the alternative rock revolution happening at that time, which was 1992.
+I watched MTV constantly and listened to bands like The Ramones, The Dead Milkmen, Nirvana, Alice In Chains, Ministry, The Sisters of Mercy, U2, The Violent Femmes, The Cure, and many more.

 I didn’t really listen to The Rollins Band.
-But, living just outside of Petaluma, CA, I listened to a radio station out of San Francisco that, at that time, fully embraced and embodied the alt-rock culture: Live 105.
+But, living just outside of Petaluma, CA, I listened to a radio station out of San Francisco, Live 105, that, at that time, fully embraced and embodied the alt-rock culture.